utelecon/utelecon.github.io/en/events/2020-03-19/report.md

 ## In conclusion
 It was our first attempt on an online workshop for 1000 people.
-We are happy that the course went well and without any big problems. we hope this report will be especially useful for those who are giving large online courses.
+We are happy that the course went well and without any big problems.
+We hope this report will be especially useful for those who are giving large online courses.
-We appriciate all the participants and many people who are involved in the construction of the portal site.
+We appreciate all the participants and many people who are involved in the construction of the portal site.
 We would like to continue trying to provide meaningful workshops and information in the future.
 Thank you for your kind support.

 (Lui Yoshida，Kayoko Kurita)